-- 70. The Audit & Risk Committee is composed entirely of Independent Non-executive Directors with the Chairman having appropriate professional qualification and experience in financial matters. - 71.
-The Audit & Risk Committee meets regularly, at least six times per annum, so that full attention can be given to the matters submitted.
+- 71. The Audit & Risk Committee is composed entirely of Independent Non-executive Directors with the Chairman having appropriate professional qualification and experience in financial matters. - 72.
+The Audit & Risk Committee liaises with the Board and Senior Management regularly and meets at least CP D.3.3(e)(i) six times per annum so that full attention can be given to the matters submitted.
 Special meetings may be called by its Chairman or at the request of the CEO or Senior Director Group Internal Audit.
+The Audit & Risk Committee commenced its meetings with scheduled sessions in the absence of management for the Committee Members and the External Auditor, as well as sessions for Committee Members only.
+At least two private meetings between Committee Members and the External Auditor are held annually.

-72. The Audit & Risk Committee has specific written terms of reference which have been prepared by reference to international best practice and "A Guide for Effective Audit Committees" published by the Hong Kong Institute of Certified Public Accountants.
+73. The Audit & Risk Committee has specific written terms of reference which have been prepared by reference to international best practice and "A Guide for Effective Audit Committees" published by the Hong Kong Institute of Certified Public Accountants.
 The terms of reference include the following duties in line with the Stock Exchange Code.